altaga/D-Authenticator/README.md

         })
     });

-- Aqui un Screen shot de nuestro servicio de NFT.Storage
+- Here is an Screen shot of our NFT.Storage service

 <img src="https://i.ibb.co/pwxkPHC/image.png">